awslabs/ec2-spot-workshops/content/040_karpenter/multiple_architectures.md

 kubectl get node --selector=intent=apps,kubernetes.io/arch=arm64 --show-labels
 ```

 This should display the instance with all the labels it has, similar to the output below.
-Note in the

 ```bash
 $ kubectl get node --selector=intent=apps,kubernetes.io/arch=arm64 --show-labels